sbhjai/image-compression/README.md

 * Dimension: 1000 x 667 px
 * File size: 148 KB

-### The 96 DPI at 85% file size is ~ 40% smaller than 72 DPI at 85%

 ### Conclusion
-The 96 DPI at the lower quality can have the same visual quality with the 72 DPI at higher quality with the smaller file size
+The comparison shows that the 96 DPI at 85% file size is ~ 40% smaller than 72 DPI at 85%, while it can delivery the similar visual quality.
+So, the higher DPI at the lower quality is the optimal way of image compression.